RahavAyalon/evil_proxy/README.md

      - Overhead: Implementing content filtering can introduce additional processing overhead on the proxy server, potentially impacting performance.

 # Logic and Design

-For each web request the server gets, it checks if one of the contents of the hosts.txt (blacklist) file is equal to the request hostname.
+For each web request the server gets, it checks if one of the contents of the hosts_blacklist.txt (blacklist) file is equal to the request hostname.
 If so, it blocks the request and respondes 403.
 Otherwise, it preforms HTTPS handshake, gets the content of the requested website and checks if the website content contains one of the blocking keywords, if so, responds 403, otherwise, responds the content of the website with status 200 OK.

 # Usage

-1. Insert the hostnames you would like to block (if exists) to the blacklists.txt file.
+1. Insert the hostnames you would like to block (if exists) to the hosts_blacklist.txt file.
 (For example, stackoverflow.com)
-2. Insert the keywords you would like to block (if exists) to the keywords.txt file.
+2. Insert the keywords you would like to block (if exists) to the keywords_blacklist.txt file.
 (For example, stackoverflow)
 3. Start the proxy server:
     ```
     cd evil_proxy